alpinebuster/as-docs/content/guides/minecraft-particles-sounds.md

 title: Particles and Sounds in MC Bedrock
 description: How to add particles and sounds effects to animations for Minecraft Bedrock Edition
 authors:
-  - JannisX11
+  - alpinebuster
 ---

 # Particles and Sounds in Minecraft: Bedrock Edition

-Blockbench allows users to add particle effects and sounds to animations, preview them, and export them to Minecraft: Bedrock Edition.
+AS allows users to add particle effects and sounds to animations, preview them, and export them to Minecraft: Bedrock Edition.
 This guide will teach you how to do just that.

 ## Adding Effect Keyframes
 Sounds and particle effects are cued by keyframes.
 To enable the effect animator, press the "Animate Effects" button above the timeline.
 In the effects animator, you can add various types of keyframes